When People are first introduced to the Karl Fischer Moisture Determination Method, eyes glaze over and we can perceive a mental “Why did I ask?”

 If you have any history with moisture analysis, you will have found, that for some applications, the Karl Fischer Titration Method is the best and sometimes the only way to get an accurate moisture measurement.

 Most non-chemists react to the thought of titrations with “Not for me – do I have to do this?”
-Even the chemical formula for the Karl Fischer reaction
+Even the chemical formula for the Karl Fischer reactionis mind blowing.

 However, these days most of the pain is removed with automatic Karl Fischer instruments such as our Aquapal III, that make conducting Karl Fischer tests quite simple.
 There are still times when your not sure if the equipment is reading correctly or when it gives arcane messages like "Over Titration" that you feel panic.
 A host of other subtle problems bring on the question “What does this Mean?”